Djeanfoxx/cheskabtrinidad/README.md

-- 👋 Hi, I’m @cheskabtrinidad
+- 👋 Hi, I’m @djeanfoxx
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Laravel MVC
+- 🌱 I’m currently learning Reactjs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email me at cheskabtrinidad@gmail.com